LakshmiRadhakrishnan09/AWS-Security-Specialist/DirectoryServices.md

 Small - Supports up to 500 users (approximately 2,000 objects including users, groups, and computers).
 Large - Supports up to 5,000 users (approximately 20,000 objects including users, groups, and computers).

+AWS Directory Service

+Standard Edition supports up to 5,000 users.
+You can use the enterprise edition when you need to support more than 5,000 users.